tasarla/bingimages/README.md

 # bingimages
-Bing image search and save
+With this code, you can search and save images on Bing.